EvaMakri/lifestylefactors-annotation-docs/entities.md

   * peripheral neuropathy score
   * sleep quality score

 * Do not annotate all treatments.
-Only keep psychotherapy and entities related to it (e.g., CBT).
+Only keep psychotherapy and entities related to it (e.g., CBT therapy).

+* Food names should be annotated only if the common taxonomic names (e.g. banana) are actual foods.
+The Linnean names (e.g. _Citrus sinensis_) should not be annotated.

+* Occupations should generally be annotated as Lifestyle Factors.

+* Sports and doing sports should generally be annotated and the attribute should be decided case-by-case.

+* Different carcinogens should be annotated as Lifestyle Factors (e.g. "exposure to exhaust fumes").
+The actual word "carcinogen" should not be annotated.

 ## To Do:
-* Fruits
-* Jobs
-* sports
 * cultural factors
-* carcinogen

 For information on Annodoc, see <http://spyysalo.github.io/annodoc/>.